 Are you already a member of the Society of Energy Fellows?
 Be sure to join the LinkedIn group, a platform for energy researchers and leaders to share ideas, network, post news and events, and browse career opportunities.

 MIT graduate students and postdocs interested in applying to be an Energy Fellow should first notify their MIT faculty advisors.
-Faculty members may submit student nominations here.
-Student applications will not be considered until a nomination from an MIT faculty member is received.
+Student applications will not be considered without a nomination from an MIT faculty member.

-Once nominated by a faculty member, students may complete the application here, which requires the attachment of:
+Once nominated by a faculty member, students may complete the application, which requires the attachment of:

-Applications are due no later than March 20, 2020.
-Funding decisions will be issued on May 15, 2020, with funding administered by the affiliated department at the start of the fall semester.
+Applications are due and funding decisions are issued in the spring, with funding administered by the affiliated department at the start of the fall semester.
 Funding for graduate students covers health benefits, stipend, and tuition for nine months.
 Funding for postdoctoral students covers salary and benefits for nine months.

 Appointed Energy Fellows receive invitations to career development and mentorship events, networking and social events with other members, job opportunities communicated through MITEI, and MITEI member engagements.